Property rates and charges explained

 Differential Farm Rate Application

-To apply for the differential farm rate, property owners must complete a Farm land classification application form and provide supporting documentation that demonstrates the land is being used for genuine farming purposes.
+To apply for the differential farm rate, property owners must complete a farm rate application form and provide supporting documentation that demonstrates the land is being used for genuine farming purposes.

 Supporting documents may include: